kvirc/KVIrc/data/manifests/README.txt

-This stuff is needed to succesfully build a KVIrc distribution with Microsoft Visual C++ 2005 Express edition.
+This stuff is needed to successfully build a KVIrc distribution with Microsoft Visual C++ 2005 Express edition.

 - The manifest file Microsoft.VC80.CRT.manifest MUST be installed